 Science is a subject that allows students to question and investigate the world around them, covering topics through Biology, Chemistry and Physics.

-Year 11 students are following the final year of AQA GCSE Core and Additional Science or GCSE separate sciences in Biology, Chemistry and Physics.
-The courses encourage students to understand theoretical concepts alongside developing practical Science skills.
-Each GCSE is assessed by three separate exams altogether as well as a controlled assessment completed in lesson time.
+All KS4 students are following the new AQA Trilogy Science Specification or GCSE separate sciences in Biology, Chemistry and Physics.
+Like previously the courses encourage students to understand theoretical concepts alongside developing practical Science skills.

 ALL GCSE Science (2016/17) are assessed in the following way: